Transportation 2030: The Traveller

 International ownership of Canadian air carriers

-The Transportation Modernization Act will change the rules on international ownership of Canadian air carriers.
+The Transportation Modernization Act changed the rules on international ownership of Canadian air carriers.

 The new rules allow international investors to own up to 49% of Canadian air carriers.
 To protect the competitiveness of our air sector, no single international investor (or a combination of international air carriers) is allowed to own more than 25% of a Canadian air carrier’s voting shares.